wbuchanan/crossvalidate/README.md

 ![Stata Crossvalidation](crossvalidate-hex.png)
-# TODO
-- [ ] Update help files for xv and xvloo to include abbreviated option names throughout the document
-- [ ] Update the README to indicate support for abbreviated option names.

 # crossvalidation
 The crossvalidate package includes several commands and a Mata library that provide a range of possible cross-validation techniques that can be used with